Richmond Plaza (South) Drainage and Paving Improvements

 Just want to leave a supportive note from what is probably a silent majority of folks who are indifferent to or supportive of sidewalk construction.
 Hope the loud folks who have the time to attend public meetings don’t cause an ill-informed decision to cancel the sidewalk or make the sidewalk optional to unsupportive individual property owners (which would render the sidewalk useless).
 I know I would be disappointed if my street goes under construction for several months and the opportunity to have a health, safety, and property value-accretive amenity is not realized.

-SeanW asked 4 months agoThank you for sharing your comments with us.
+SeanW asked about 1 year agoThank you for sharing your comments with us.
 We will share them with the project team.
 Thanks!

 -